Zelenskiy signs application to join EU as European leaders back Ukraine's membership

 Officials in Brussels said Ukraine's admission "will need to be assessed very rapidly by the Council and the decision made as to whether to request an urgent opinion from the European Commission”, according to the Guardian.

+"We, the Presidents of the EU member states: the Republic of Bulgaria, the Czech Republic, the Republic of Estonia, the Republic of Latvia, the Republic of Lithuania, the Republic of Poland, the Slovak Republic, and the Republic of Slovenia strongly believe that Ukraine deserves receiving an immediate EU accession perspective," the letter reads.

+"Therefore, we call on the EU member states to consolidate highest political support to Ukraine and enable the EU institutions to conduct steps to immediately grant Ukraine a EU candidate country status and open the process of negotiations."

-European heads took to Twitter to endorse Ukraine’s membership, including the Prime Minister of Greece, and the Czech Republic, and the President of Romania and Slovakia.
+Other European leaders took to Twitter to endorse Ukraine’s membership, including the Prime Minister of Greece and the Czech Republic, and the President of Romania.

 Seperately, the European Commission and the association of the European electric power grids have also agreed to commence the process of emergency connection of Ukraine to the single electricity grid of the EU.